Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 uniform acceleration, v = u + at.
 This reduces the risk of stalling, especially when moving heavy loads.

-The `ComputeAcceleratedVelocity` method should be called once per Arduino main loop to recompute the motor velocity.
+The `ComputeAcceleratedVelocity` method is called once per Arduino main loop to recompute the motor velocity and acceleration curves.

 The "Ramp Time" (the time taken to accelerate from rest to maximum speed) is configurable by the user.
 Ramp time is specified in milliseconds.